 This combination of features was chosen to make Oz-Cubed versatile.
 Industry detail allows the model to be used to examine environmental and tax policies which tend to have their largest direct effects on small segments of the economy.
 Intertemporal modelling of investment and saving allows Oz-Cubed to trace out the transition of the economy between the short run and the long run.
 Slow wage adjustment and liquidity-constrained agents improves the empirical accuracy with which the model captures the transition.
-Overall, the model is designed to provide a bridge between TERM is an economywide model of the Australian economy, similar in part to the MMRF
+Overall, the model is designed to provide a bridge between computable general equilibrium models, international trade models and macroeconomic models by combining the best features of each approach.